pepkit/looper/docs/defining-a-project.md

 - `output_dir` - parent folder where you want looper to store your results.
 - `results_subdir` - subdirectory where pipeline results will be stored.
 Default: `results_pipeline`
 - `submission_subdir` - subdirectory where job submission scripts will be stored.
 Default: `submission`
-- `compute` - You can specify project-specific compute settings in a `compute` section, but it's often more convenient and consistent to specify this globally with a `pepenv` environment configuration.
+- `compute.resources` - You can specify project-specific compute settings in a `compute` section, but it's often more convenient and consistent to specify this globally with a `divcfg` environment configuration.
-Instructions for doing so are at the [`pepenv` repository](https://github.com/pepkit/pepenv).
+Instructions for doing so are at the [`divcfg` repository](https://github.com/pepkit/divcfg).
-If you do need project-specific control over compute settings (like submitting a certain project to a certain resource account), you can do this by specifying variables in a project config `compute` section, which will override global `pepenv` values for that project only.
+If you do need project-specific control over compute settings (like submitting a certain project to a certain resource account), you can do this by specifying variables in a project config `compute.resources` section, which will override global `divcfg` values for that project only.
 - `command_extra` - a string you want to append to any project-level pipelines
 - `pipeline_interfaces` - a list of pipeline interfaces for project-level pipelines